venkatasurya777/SingleLinkedList/README.md

 # SingleLinkedList
-U can find all the operations that will be covered in Single Linked List using Python.
+U can find all the operations that can be done in Single Linked List using Python.